P3dar/DjangoRestAPI/README.md

 It's a mockup online restaurant RestAPI that allow customers to register and create an authentication token for performing different actions.

-The Api has an authorization system that recognize if a user is a customer, a manager or a delivery-crew member. here's all the endpoints avaible and explained:
+The Api has an authorization system that recognize if a user is a customer, a manager or a delivery-crew member.

+The api utilize Djoser for Authentication.
+It automatically create generic endpoints for register, login, change password ecc...  they are avaible in the Djoser documentation in its website.

+here's all the endpoints avaible and explained:

     /api/menu-items/